 After graduating from law school, he was a law clerk for the Missouri Court of Appeals.
 Mark then went to work for Anheuser-Busch Companies in their executive training program.
 While working for Anheuser-Busch, he became a member of the Office of Professional Employees International Union (OPEIU).
 After working for Anheuser-Busch Companies, Mark returned to private practice with Holloran Schwartz & Gaertner LLP.

-Mark is a member of the St. Louis County Bar Association (Executive Board Member 2009 – Present), The Missouri Association of Trial Lawyers (Board Member 2009 – Present), American Bar Association, Bar Association of Metropolitan St. Louis, The Lawyers Association of St. Louis, The American Association for Justice, and The Women Lawyers’ Association of Greater St. Louis.
+Mark is a member of the St. Louis County Bar Association (Executive Board Member 2009 – Present), The Missouri Association of Trial Lawyers (Board Member 2009 – 2018, Past President 2016-2017), American Bar Association, Bar Association of Metropolitan St. Louis, The Lawyers Association of St. Louis, The American Association for Justice, and The Women Lawyers’ Association of Greater St. Louis.
 Mark comes from a distinguished legal family.
 His father is a retired Missouri Court of Appeals Judge and former Circuit Judge in St. Louis City, and his older brother is a Missouri Court of Appeals Judge and former Circuit Judge in St. Louis County.

 In December 2009, Mark was honored to be introduced as a named partner in the Firm.
 In 2011 and 2012, Mark was recognized as a Rising Star by the Missouri and Kansas Super Lawyers.
 In 2013, he was selected as a Super Lawyer by the Missouri and Kansas Super Lawyers, and has been selected every year since.
 Since 2011, Mark has been recognized as a member of the Top 100 Trial Lawyers by the National Trial Lawyers.
 Mark has achieved the prestigious Martindale-Hubbell Peer Review Rating.